Tom11B/Threat-Emulation/README.md

 ### xml_execute.bat:
   * Simulates the execution of remote code without compromising the host system.
 No shell is opened, the script assumes that if the code can   be downloaded and executed from a remote location that it is possible to initiate a remote shell with this attack vector.

+### selfCompile.bat
+ * Uses “csc.exe” to compile a batch file into an executable and deletes it after execution.
+This tests permissions or whitelisting policies for the Windows compiler installed by default on Windows 10.